microsoft/WhatTheHack/XXX-ConversationalAI/Student/Challenge6-ACS.md

 Now that we've finished deployed our Bot into Azure.
 You can extend your Bot from a Bot2Human interaction to Human2Human interaction through Azure Communication Services.
 Azure Communication Services allows you to easily add real-time multimedia voice, video, and telephony-over-IP communications features to your applications.
 The use case for our FSI Bot and the goal of this challenge is for you to create a functionality that allows use initiate a 'talk to human' intent, which allows the user of your bot to talk to a finance expert through video chat.

 ## Description
-1. Create Web Call Service using Azure Communication Services (portal or IaC)
+1. Create a Web Call Service using Azure Communication Services (portal or IaC)

 Hint: There is a web call sample that could be leveraged for this challenge and it can be found here: https://docs.microsoft.com/en-us/azure/communication-services/samples/calling-hero-sample

-2. In your Bot Composer, create an Intent and Dialog which triggers the API call to your Web Call Service.
+2. In your Bot Composer, create an Intent and a Dialog which triggers the API call to your Web Call Service.

 ## Success Criteria
 1. There is a talk to human intent from your bot so user can initiate video chat.